-Complementary and Alternative Medicine (CAM) is generally defined as a group of diverse medical and health care systems, practices, and products that are not generally considered part conventional medicine according to the National Center for Complementary and Alternative Medicine (NCCAM).
+CAM is generally defined as a group of diverse medical and health care systems, practices and products that are not generally considered part of conventional medicine, according to the National Center for Complementary and Alternative Medicine (NCCAM).
 A 2007 National Health Interview Survey (NHIS), which included a comprehensive survey of CAM use by Americans, showed that approximately 38 percent of adults use CAM.

 Reported benefits of CAM include: